Wondering how to take care of your heart in your 40s?

-So what can someone in their 40s do to make their heart healthier to lower this risk?
+So what can someone in their 40s do to take care of your heart to lower this risk?

-Here are some suggestions for taking care of your heart in your 40s:
+Here are some suggestions for how to take care of your heart in your 40s:

 1. Manage your stress

 In the 40s, most people are in the thick of their careers.
 Many people have more responsibilities that come with more experience and/or promotions.
 This can lead to higher stress.
 Everyday, set aside 15-20 minutes to relax, breathe deeply and either meditate, do yoga, stretch, go on a walk, take a warm bath, or whatever helps you to melt away stress.
 Also, look at things you can take off your plate and delegate to others.

 If it isn’t already a part of your lifestyle, you should be sure to make physical activity a priority most days of your week.
 The American Heart Association recommends 150 total minutes of moderate physical exercise each week.
 Brisk walking, jogging, yoga, swimming, cycling and core strengthening exercises are excellent choices.
 If it will help, get an exercise buddy to go with you to hold you more accountable to do it.

 Eat at home the majority of the time and avoid fast food restaurants if eating out.
 However, if you do eat out, many restaurants offer heart-healthy options.
 When meal and grocery planning, be sure to include fruit, vegetables, fiber-rich, whole-grains, lean meats, fish rich in omega-3s, low-fat dairy, extra virgin olive oil, nuts, and watch sodium intake.
 Avoid foods with high sugar content, candy, processed and packaged foods, deep fried foods, processed and cured meats, transfats, soft drinks, sugar-sweetened juices, and margarine.